 In short, the article is worth the read for anyone with a labeling line who is out to pump up their productivity.

-Ed Ballina was formerly VP Manufacturing and Warehousing at Pepsi, with 36 years of experience in manufacturing and reliability across 3 CPG Fortune 50 companies, including Beverage, and Paper.
-He previously led a team focused on improving equipment RE/TE performance and reducing maintenance costs while improving Field capability.
+Ed Ballina was formerly the VP of Manufacturing and Warehousing at PepsiCo, with 36 years of experience in manufacturing and reliability across 3 CPG Fortune 50 companies in the beverage and paper industries.
+He previously led a team focused on improving equipment RE/TE performance and reducing maintenance costs while improving field capability.
+Recently, Ed started his own supply chain consulting practice focusing on operational excellence.